 You can find more details in our fabric guides, but you will find synthetics (polyester, nylon, etc.) and merino wool as two of the main base materials for great outdoors clothing.
 Both are wicking and can be woven to keep you comfortable in varying temperatures, however, merino wool has a natural odor resistance.
 You will find many additives (nylon blended with merino wool, various antimicrobial agents in polyester fabrics) and surface treatments (DWR — durable water resistance) as additional components of the fabric.
 While you can’t beat merino for odor resistance, synthetics tend to be more durable.

 Pants — I love my Outdoor Research Ferrosi pants.
 They are amazingly light for warm hiking weather and have great stretch.
+I have had some issues with snagging of the fabric, and am currently taking a look at both the GORUCK Simple Pants and the Patagonia Quandary Pant.

 Socks — Darn Tough is my choice here.
 I wear their merino blend hiking socks and athletic socks.